NFilich/Automation-Laboratories/README.md

 3. Launch Jupyter Notebook or JupyterLab
 4. Open the notebook for the current lab session

-## Additional Resources

-The repository includes supplementary materials:
-- Blending problem examples (blending.md, blending.rst)
-- Linear programming formulation examples
-- Research papers on optimization techniques

 ## License

 This educational material is provided for academic purposes.
 Please respect the intellectual property rights of all referenced works.
-- Getting familiar with Python environment
-- Installing and configuring PuLP library
-- Solving first simple linear programming problem